frantzmiccoli/drkns/README.md

   the failed steps' output at this execution (ignored cached ones), steps and execution statuses.
 * `--summary`: flag, prints only the summary: steps and execution statuses.
+* `--delete`: flag, deletes remote execution status files that do not exist locally.
+It is of paramount importance to use after `clean`.
+It is a flag as it makes sense to sync in / sync out at each step to prevent duplicate execution when a parallel processing is happening or the process can be canceled.

 Output
 ---